The Safest and Most Dangerous Places in Winter Park, CO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Winter Park is $1,941 per year, which is $1,477 more than the national average and $1,237 more than Colorado's state average.
-Below we compare cities similar to Winter Park:
+The overall cost of crime per resident in Winter Park is $1,941 per year, which is $1,477 more than the national average and $1,237 more than Colorado's state average.
+The comparison below uses cities similar to Winter Park:

 • In Breckenridge, CO, crime costs $1,503 per person, which is $439 less than in Winter Park.